-The insured’s company is contracted to machine 15,000 parts to a customer’s specification.
+The insured’s company is contracted to machine 15,000 metal parts to a customer’s specification.
 During the process, the employee transposes two numbers and machines the parts to the wrong tolerance.
 The general liability policy would not respond because there’s no property damage.
 The E&O coverage would respond to the error and resulting costs to redo the work.

-In another example, a power surge causes damage to one of the machines in the machine shop your insured owns.
+In another example, a power surge causes damage to one of the machines in the metal machine shop your insured owns.
 The equipment breakdown coverage would respond to this loss.
 Property coverage would exclude coverage for a power surge.